What’s trending

 In the User Experience section of the Inspector Reloaded options, you will now find a place to add the favicon, opt to populate all environments, and even add a very handy banner on sandboxes.

-Already labeled by Inspector Reloaded users as a “Workbench killer” feature, Thomas has outdone himself with this addition to the extension.
-It not only allows you to execute the HTTP requests from the comfort of your own org without worrying about the authentication, but you can also save the URLs, review the history, review the response when needed, and see how long it took to execute.
+Already labeled a “Workbench killer” feature by Inspector Reloaded users, Thomas has truly outdone himself with this addition to the extension.
+It not only allows you to execute the HTTP requests from the comfort of your own org without worrying about the authentication, but you can also save the URLs, review the history, check the response when needed, and see how long it took to execute.

 The response banners are color-coded, so if something doesn’t go according to plan, the red banner will definitely let you know!